Cherry Brown Butter Bars: Kidney Friendly Cherry Dessert

 We really enjoyed the crispy crust on the bottom (a true shortbread) of this kidney friendly cherry dessert.
-The topping with cherry filling wasn’t as creamy as I hoped, but it still tasted great.
-AND with only 27 mg sodium, 27 mg phos, and 64 mg potassium they are more than kidney-friendly.
+Although the topping with cherry filling wasn’t as creamy as I hoped, it still tasted great.
+AND with only 27 mg sodium, 27 mg phos, and 64 mg potassium they are more than kidney friendly.
 I think they would taste even more amazing with a little bit or orange zest and some orange extract in the creamy top.
 But, that is another recipe for another day.

 - ¾ cup unsalted butter, melted

 - 2 cups plus 2 Tbsp flour

 - 1 cup unsalted butter, diced